UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 **WAN Rules**
 *WAN rules begin by blocking all as default.
 This is a very restricted setting which blocks any WAN rule from the beggining.
 New WAN rules are added only if a LAN has talked to the specific WAN address.
 We achieve this by allowing WAN rules only if the opposite communication already existing in the witelist.
 Unlike LAN rules, we do not check grace period timeout because it is already strictly checked by whitelist.
+Below list shows the WAN rules in their priority order.
+From the sample whitelist, for example, the last rule from the WAN IP address, 192.168.10.,2 to the LAN IP address, 192.168.1.30, can be added only after the first rule from 192.168.1.30 to 192.1668.10.2 has been added.

-*List of WAN rules in their priority :*
+*List of WAN rules in their priority order:*
 * “Custom Rule 1” … “Custom Rule N”
 * Block all incoming request from external network (Default)

 *Sample Whitelist :*
 *{“192.168.1.30": [“2018-Jan-03:10:00:00”, “1.1.1.3", “192.168.10.2”], “192.168.1.10": [“2018-Jan-03:10:00:10”, “1.1.1.2"], “192.168.10.2”: [“2018-Jan-03:10:00:20", “192.168.1.30”]}*